 Audit Objective - For any reimbursement requests, determine whether supporting documentation was provided that showed costs matched the requested amount submitted to the NCDOT.
-For advance requests, determine whether the grantee followed procedures to minimize the time elapsing between the receipt of the NCDOT payment and determine if that payment to the vendor was paid within 3 business days of receipt of the NCDOT payment to the sponsor.
+For advance requests, determine whether the grantee followed procedures to minimize the time elapsing between the receipt of the NCDOT payment and determine if the payment to the vendor was paid within 3 business days of receipt of the NCDOT payment to the sponsor.
+CARES, CRRSAA, and ARPA funding were on a reimbursement request only with the NCDOT Division of Aviation.